Portugal property market outlook report 2025 - July update

 Portugal hero, Lisbon colourful houses.jpg

-Portugal's colourful capital, Lisbon, is the 2nd most popular place to buy for foreign property buyers
+Portugal's colourful capital, Lisbon, is the 2nd most popular place to purchase property for foreign property buyers

 2024 saw Portugal continue its winning streak in global rankings and international recognition.
 The country secured its position as the 7th safest country globally, topped the OECD's Family Relocation Score, and was featured heavily in the 2024 World Travel Awards, picking up gongs for, amongst other things, world’s leading adventure tourism destination (Azores), world’s leading beach destination (Algarve), world’s leading city break destination (Lisbon), and world’s leading emerging tourism destination (Braga).